tomlm/XTerm.NET/README.md

 A .NET terminal emulator library inspired by [xterm.js](https://github.com/xtermjs/xterm.js).
-XTerm.NET provides a headless terminal emulator that parses and processes VT100/ANSI escape sequences,
-- making it easy to build terminal applications or integrate terminal functionality into your .NET applications.
+XTerm.NET provides a headless terminal emulator that parses and processes VT100/ANSI escape sequences, making it easy to host conosole applications in your .NET applications.

 ## Features